opendp/smartnoise-sdk/README.md

 ##

-The tools repository for the SmartNoise System allows researchers and analysts to:
+The tools SmartNoise SDK allows researchers and analysts to:

 * Use SQL dialect to create differentially private results over tabular data stores
 * Host a service to compose queries from heterogeneous differential privacy modules (including non-SQL) against shared privacy budget